 in an endless loop of repeating and overlapping snippets of memories, each time revisiting pieces of his life, sometimes with slight changes or more

-it is surprisingly functional in its approach, preferring to explore memories rather than ask and explore questions.
-But when it is experienced simply as a
+exploration it is surprisingly functional in its approach, preferring to explore memories rather than ask and explore questions.
+But when it is experienced

-man's life seen through confusing memories, the questions and deep existential involvement emerge.
-What if our lives are actually stuck in a loop
+simply as a man's life seen through complex memories, the questions and deep existential involvement emerge.
+What if we live our lives as if stuck in a loop

 I Love You, I Love You